-The Katunga WSPA abuts the Mid Goulburn Groundwater Management Area (GMA) in the south and is overlain by the Shepparton Irrigation Region GMA to a depth of 25 m as shown in Figure 2 and Figure 3.
-Groundwater resources that occur from the ground surface to 25 m below ground surface are managed under the Shepparton Irrigation Region GMA Local Management Plan.
+The Katunga WSPA abuts the Mid Goulburn Groundwater Management Area (GMA) in the south and is overlain by the Shepparton Irrigation Region GMA to a depth of 25 m as shown in Figure 2 (page 3) and Figure 3 (page 4).
+Groundwater resources that occur from the ground surface to 25 m below ground surface are managed under the Shepparton Irrigation Region GMA Local Management Plan and the Act.

-1.2 Groundwater management
+1.1 Groundwater management